 1. My favorite state and I'd wager yours, too: Being free to follow the whims of the moment.
 A period of flexible, easily revisable interests and choices without dire consequence.
 A state free of desperation.

 3. This one I hate.
-A potentially pathological state: Being in circumstances that distort, constrain, or coerce the capacity to attend to much else.
-Practically speaking, this is when we feel we have no choice about what requires attention.
+It’s a potentially pathological state: Finding or creating circumstances that distort, constrain, or coerce the capacity to attend to much else.
+Practically speaking, this is when we feel we have no choice where to attend.
+We are compelled –– held in place.
 This is especially the case when there is a sense of jeopardy.
 This can come from inescapable circumstances and/or unyielding personal values and priorities.
+Here the weights we give the reasons are high enough, we need attend them as first priority.
+If we fail, we expect trouble.
+If we succeed we feel relief with or without satisfaction, we’ve dodged the bullet

 My clinical work is frequently with people who find themselves in this third condition, people feeling strained and unhappy by needing to constantly think about things they'd rather not.
 Often what they feel is at stake is the integrity of honoring what they take to be vital commitments.
 It becomes a matter of character for them.
 They are never on vacation.